markuswess/hypFEM/_sources/examples.md

 ## Time-domain and DG examples

 The trapping-square notebooks use an open-cavity geometry to show radiation leaving through the compactified layer with trapped energy in the cavity.
-The frequency-domain notebook centers the cavity, whereas the two time-domain notebooks use a shifted cavity and mesh construction.
-The DG implementation imposes the sound-soft wall weakly and distinguishes the full conformal spatial flux from the skew skeleton coupling required by the mixed time-space derivative.
+The frequency-domain notebook centers the cavity, whereas the time-domain notebooks use a shifted cavity and mesh construction.
+The implicit DG implementation uses a primal SIP form.
+The explicit DG notebook instead factors the conformal spatial energy into an adjoint central derivative, eliminates the auxiliary vector locally, and obtains a penalty-free positive stiffness.
+It uses an automatically audited RK4 step, exact element-block mass inverses, and a source-work/outflow energy balance.

 ```{contents}
 :local: